Part of the PROTECT Playbook ← Return to Hub

 2. No “Any/Any” Rules: Even within the OT Zone, if you have multiple vendors (e.g., Kongsberg and Wärtsilä), they should ideally be in separate sub-VLANs with rules preventing them from “talking” to each other unless technically necessary.

-3. MAC Filtering (Optional but Recommended): For static OT assets like PLC controllers, bind the IP address to the MAC address on the firewall to prevent “IP Spoofing” if someone plugs an unauthorized laptop into a machinery space network port.
+3. MAC Filtering (Optional): For static OT assets like PLC controllers, bind the IP address to the MAC address on the firewall to prevent “IP Spoofing” if someone plugs an unauthorized laptop into a machinery space network port.

 Scroll to Top